Richard-Packer/DeepPheWAS/README.md

 ```
 ## Use

-For a detailed tutorial and further details see out Github pages site.
+For a detailed tutorial see our Github pages site.

 https://richard-packer.github.io/DeepPheWAS_site/